 For the last 10 years, I’ve been a professional dating coach with Love Systems.
 I help men succeed with women, from meeting and attracting women at bars and coffee shops straight through relationships and even breakups.

-One thing I’ve noticed across over 10,000 clients is that dates are actually the worst place to screw things up.
+One thing I’ve noticed across over 10,000 clients is that dates are actually the worst time and place to screw things up.
 If you mess up when you first approach a woman, you’ve lost 15 seconds and maybe bruised your ego.
-If things don’t go well on a date, you’ve lost the time and money from the date itself, from the first time you met her, and all of the phoning and texting in between.
+But if things don’t go well on a date, you’ve lost the time and money from the date itself, and all of the phoning and texting in between.
 Fail early, not late.
 To that end, I’d like to share these nine dumb things not to do on a first date.
 These tips won’t get you the girl on their own, but they’ll stop you from sinking your own ship unnecessarily.

 Dumb First Date Move #1 – Expect her to pay